Bunchhieng/hnreader/README.md

 --browser value, -b value Specify browser
 ```

-**Tip:** Create a bash alias (for linux and macOS), if you are going to run the same command every morning.
+**Tip:** Create a bash alias (for Linux and macOS), if you are going to run the same command every morning.
 You can do so by adding the following line (with your preferred options) to the end of your `~/.bashrc` file:

 ```
-alias hnr='hnreader r -b "firefox" -s "reddit" -t 30' >> ~/.bashrc
+alias hnr='hnreader r -b "firefox" -s "Reddit" -t 30' >> ~/.bashrc
 ```

 #### Contribution